June 21: Summer's here - time for Rosato!

 Poggio al Sole Primavera Rosato Toscana IGT

-With its delicate salmon pink, Primavera definitely whets the appetite for the warm season, for sunshine, for spring.
-After all, Primavera also means spring.
-And that's exactly how the Rosato from Poggio al Sole tastes: fruity, fresh with a floral note and soft tannins that make the palate tingle pleasantly.
-And by the way: this Rosato is also made from one hundred percent Sangiovese.
+With its delicate salmon pink color, the Primavera definitely makes you crave warm weather, sunshine, and spring.
+Because "Primavera" means spring, right?
+And that's exactly how Poggio al Sole's Rosato tastes: fruity, fresh with a floral touch and soft tannins that give your palate a pleasant tingle.
+Oh, and by the way: this Rosato is also 100% Sangiovese.

 Rocca di Montegrossi Rosato Toscana IGT

-The Rosato Toscana IGT from Rocca di Montegrossi is a true Chianti Classico: it is made exclusively from the indigenous Sangiovese grape variety and shows a salmon and cherry red color in the glass between the colors of Marco Ricasoli's Rosato.
-On the nose, it beguiles with a veritable basket of fruit: from strawberries and raspberries to cherries, peaches, pink grapefruit, rhubarb and lychee.
-When drunk well chilled, it is fresh, juicy and drinkable, with lots of fruity aromas on the palate.
-This explosion of aromas was also recently awarded 91 out of 100 points by wine critic Antonio Galloni on his vinous! wine board.
+Rocca di Montegrossi's Rosato Toscana IGT is a true Chianti Classico: it's made exclusively from the native Sangiovese grape variety and shows a salmon and cherry red color in the glass, somewhere between the shades of Marco Ricasoli's Rosato.
+On the nose, it charms with a real fruit basket: from strawberries and raspberries to cherries, peaches, pink grapefruits, rhubarb, and lychee.
+Enjoyed well chilled, it's fresh, juicy, easy-drinking, with lots of fruity flavors on the palate too.
+This explosion of flavors was also recently rated 91 out of 100 points by wine critic Antonio Galloni on his wine platform Vinous!

 Fattoria di Rignana Rosato Toscana IGT

-The Rosato from Fattoria di Rignana is the wine that embodies the motto: "Viva la vita!
-Because this wine is fresh, lively and light.
-With a wonderfully fruity aroma without being sweet - with a fruity note of raspberries, strawberries and cherries.
+Fattoria di Rignana's Rosato is the wine that embodies the motto: "Viva la vita!"
+Because this wine is fresh, lively, and light.
+With a wonderfully fruity aroma, without being sweet – featuring fruity notes of raspberries, strawberries, and cherries.
 The Rignana Rosato is also made from 100 percent Sangiovese grapes.
-By the way: This maxi drinking pleasure is also available in maxi format in the 1.5-liter magnum bottle.
+By the way: you can also get this super enjoyable wine in a maxi-size 1.5-liter magnum bottle.

-That doesn't really leave me with much more to say.
-Except perhaps that you should always enjoy a rosato well chilled.
-Then it is perfect as an aperitif.
-But it is also an excellent accompaniment to food - for example to dishes with fresh cheese or smoked fish.
-And, of course, you can also enjoy a bottle of Rosato just like that: for example, to toast the longest day of the year and the start of summer with friends.
-Hello summer then!
+So, there's not much left for me to say.
+Except maybe that you should always enjoy a Rosato well chilled.
+Then it's perfect as an aperitif.
+But it's also a fantastic food companion – for example, with dishes featuring cream cheese or smoked fish.
+And of course, you can also just enjoy a bottle of Rosato on its own: for example, to toast with friends to the longest day of the year and the start of summer.
+Well then: Hello summer!
 Hello, Rosato!
 And "Salute"!